Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Tips

 If you are in Ehrenstein, you should definitely visit the monastery church, which is over 500 years old.
-Structurally unchanged since it was built, the church is a special experience and a real cultural gem.
+Architecturally unchanged since its creation, the house of worship is a special experience and a true cultural jewel.

 Destination